AustinCodingAcademy/JS211_CurrentDateTimeProject/README.md

 ### Hints

-1. Use [repl.it](https://www.repl.it) to write the solution code first. (its a faster environment vs using the `node main.js` command over and over again.)
+1. Use [repl.it](https://www.repl.it) to write the solution code first. (it's a faster environment vs using the `node main.js` command over and over again.)
 1. Download the Live Server package to VS Code by Ritwick Dey to view it at localhost:5500
 1. **OR** use the `npm start` command to view it at localhost:8080
 1. Use the [JS Docs at MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toString)